Pushword/Pushword/packages/docs/content/roadmap.md

 ## BugFix && To finish

--   [StaticGenerator] Next request is logged out...
+-   [StaticGenerator] Generation from admin ...
+Next request is logged out... (partially fixed)

+-   [MultiSiteEditor] : Make admin with better isolation
+    -   parent page
+    -   admin page list with only 1 domain listing + default correct selected domain on click add new
 -   Move to PHP configuration (rector ?!)
 -   When simplify 10 will be stable, add phpstan-twig-rules
 -   // TODO check a new blank installation